marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-Controllers and Processors (8:49 )
+Controllers and Processors

-    Start
+  -
+  -

-    110. CSP as a processor and GDPR (3:36 )
+CSP as a processor and GDPR

-    Start
+  -
+  -

-    111. Technical and Organisational measures (5:00 )
+Technical and Organisational measures

-    Start
+  -
+  -

-    112. Subcontracting (5:52 )
+Subcontracting

-    Start
+  -
+  -

-    113. Detailed impact on cloud contracts (4:30 )
+Detailed impact on cloud contracts

-    Start
+  -
+  -

-    114. Clauses between a processor and a sub-processor (6:08 )
+Clauses between a processor and a sub-processor

-    Start
+  -
+  -

-    115. Codes of conduct, certifications and compliance (3:23 )
+Codes of conduct, certifications and compliance (3:23 )

     Start
     116. Important steps to compliance (4:47 )